Michael Durant: "Black Hawk Down" incident

 During Operation Gothic Serpent in Somalia, Durant was the pilot of helicopter "Super Six Four.”
 His was the second of two MH-60L Black Hawk helicopters shot down during the Battle of Mogadishu on October 3, 1993.
-After his helicopter was hit on the tail by an RPG-7, it crashed about a mile southwest of the operation's target.
+After his helicopter's tail was hit by an RPG-7, it crashed about a mile southwest of the operation's target.

 Durant and his crew of three, Bill Cleveland, Ray Frank, and Tommy Field, were badly injured in the crash.
 Durant suffered a crushed vertebra in his back and a compound fracture of his left femur.
 Three Delta Force snipers, MSG Gary Gordon, SFC Randy Shughart and MSG Brad Halling had been providing suppressive fire from the air at hostile Somalis who were converging on the crash site.
 All three volunteered for insertion onto the ground to protect the crew and join Durant in fighting off the advancing Somalis, although Halling took over the Blackhawk's minigun after a crew chief was injured before permission was granted and only Gordon and Shugart were inserted.
 The pair killed numerous Somalis before they ran out of ammunition.
 They were soon overwhelmed and killed, after Cleveland, Frank and Field had died.
 Gordon and Shughart received the Medal of Honor posthumously for their heroism in this action.

 The hostile Somalis captured Durant, the sole American survivor, and held him captive for 11 days.
 During much of his imprisonment, he was personally protected and cared for by Abdullahi "Firimbi" Hassan, a physician and propaganda minister to Somali General Mohamed Farrah Aidid, though he was shot in his arm by an intruding militia member.
 Aidid then released Durant and a Nigerian soldier who had been captured previously into the custody of the International Committee of the Red Cross.

 After being freed, and recovering at Landstuhl Regional Medical Center (LRMC) in Germany, Durant resumed flying with the 160th SOAR.
 He retired from the Army in 2001 with more than 3,700 flight hours, over 1,400 of which were flown with night vision goggles.

 Durant's military service awards include the Distinguished Service Medal, Distinguished Flying Cross with Oak Leaf Cluster, Bronze Star with Valor Device, Purple Heart, Meritorious Service Medal, three Air Medals and the Prisoner of War Medal, among others.